Kyle-Sinclair/Beast-Tamer-Architecture/README.md

 ![Game State - Header](https://github.com/FG22-GP/214-design-patterns-assignment-np-team/assets/25796597/9ce88595-8ab2-491f-ba0f-1ac759de143a)

 The factory is built as an extension of our subsystem class.
-It handles the creation of the mathematical objects necessary for
+It creates and calculates the necessary rendering data for our engine to draw textures, images, sprites or any other visual data without exposing how that data must be processed or referenced.
+All of the necessary low level work to process these kind of visual data into usable forms is encapsulated in its own functions.

 ![Factory - Header File](https://github.com/FG22-GP/214-design-patterns-assignment-np-team/assets/25796597/0aaa6eb3-eb26-499e-a159-ed97bc736841)